 - The complaint is also about the way the claim was handled.
-As explained above, that includes the complaint handling insofar as it directly impacted the claim. - I understand Mr and Mrs M consider Amtrust accepted the claim after the first complaint.
+As explained above, that includes the complaint handling insofar as it directly impacted the claim. - I understand Mrs B considers Amtrust accepted the claim after the first complaint.
 So it should be bound to that position, regardless of what followed. - When responding to the first complaint, Amtrust agreed to look into the claim further.
 But I don't think it went so far as to commit to accepting the claim.
-I'm not persuaded it made an agreement that it later went back on as Mr and Mrs M have suggested.
+I'm not persuaded it made an agreement that it later went back on as Mrs B has suggested.
 As a result, I won't require Amtrust to accept the claim based on its first complaint response. - Amtrust has conceded it should have handled the claim better and has offered £250 compensation.
 I think it's clear there were times when it was slow to progress matters and that caused an avoidable delay reaching an outcome to the claim.
-This is an important matter and Mr and Mrs M were entitled to have it considered more promptly than it was.
-And I think Amtrust ought to have been clearer about what it was agreeing to do in its first complaint response to avoid the misunderstanding that's arisen. - I take into account that even if Amtrust had reached the claim outcome sooner, it's likely Mr and Mrs M would still have thought it unfair.
+This is an important matter and Mrs B was entitled to have it considered more promptly than it was.
+And I think Amtrust ought to have been clearer about what it was agreeing to do in its first complaint response to avoid the misunderstanding that's arisen. - I take into account that even if Amtrust had reached the claim outcome sooner, it's likely Mrs B would still have thought it unfair.
 And I don't consider the delay was significant.
-Similarly, even if Amtrust had been clearer in its first complaint response, it's likely Mr and Mrs M would still have found it unfair for the claim to be declined.
-So the majority of the distress they've suffered has resulted from the claim outcome, not the way it was handled.
+Similarly, even if Amtrust had been clearer in its first complaint response, it's likely Mrs B would still have found it unfair for the claim to be declined.
+So the majority of the distress she's suffered has resulted from the claim outcome, not the way it was handled.
 As a result, I'm satisfied £250 compensation is reasonable in the circumstances and I won't require Amtrust to pay anything further.